Do not use headphones at high volumes for extended periods of time as doing so will result in permanent hearing damage. It is advised you keep volume

 How long should I burn in my headphones:

-Again, burn in is not necessary, but if you do decide to burn in your headphones the typical number of hours agreed upon on the headphone enthusiast site Head-Fi is 50 hours.
+Again, burn in is not necessary, but if you do decide to burn in your headphones the typical recommended number of hours is 50.

 I have burned in my headphones but don't notice any changes:

-If you do not notice a difference after your headphone has burned in, that is OK as the changes can be subtle and everyone's auditory memory is different.
+If you do not notice a difference after your headphone has burned in, that is OK - even those who do report hearing a change with burn-in agree that the differences can often be very subtle.

 A: The P versions have an inline remote and microphone while the non-P versions do not.
 For information on how the remote works, please see the Remote